cayesoneira/miniTRASGO/README.md

 ## Troubleshooting

-If you encounter issues with the documentation, check the following:
+If you encounter issues while editing:

-- Ensure that markdown syntax is correctly formatted.
+- Ensure the markdown syntax is correct.
 - Verify that new files are referenced in `mkdocs.yml`.
-- Use `mkdocs serve` to test locally before submitting a pull request.
+- If the online site does not update, contact the repository owners.

+---

 ## Contact

-For any questions, suggestions, or contributions, feel free to contact us or create an issue in the [GitHub repository](https://github.com/cayesoneira/miniTRASGO/issues).
+For questions, suggestions, or contributions, feel free to:
+- Create an issue in the [GitHub repository](https://github.com/cayesoneira/miniTRASGO/issues).
+- Contact the repository owners directly.

+---

+This README is designed to make it easy for anyone to contribute to the miniTRASGO documentation without needing technical expertise.
+Happy editing! 🚀